gofynd/fdk-client-kotlin/documentation/platform/CONFIGURATION.md

 ### optOutFromApplication
-Opt-out company or store from other seller application
+Opt out from an application.